 The reason for including this additional day is to keep the calendar year synchronized with the astronomical or seasonal year.
-In Gregorian calendar, extra days occur in years which are multiples of four, except for centennial years not divisible by 400 (e.g., the years 1900 and 2100).
-Another curiosity regarding calendar is that any five consecutive months (not including February) contain 153 days.
+In the Gregorian calendar, the extra days occur in years that are multiples of four, except for centennial years not divisible by 400 (e.g., the years 1900 and 2100).
+Another curiosity regarding the calendar is that any five consecutive months (not including February) contain 153 days.

-If you want to remember the length of each month, you can use a traditional verse mnemonic which states:
+If you want to remember the length of each month, you can use a traditional verse mnemonic, which states:

 April, June, and November.

 Which only has but 28 days clear

 And 29 in each leap year.

 To easily memorize the length of the month, you can also use another popular mnemonic which uses your hands.
 To do so, you have to make fists and join them together.
 Now the knuckles of the four fingers and the spaces between them can be used to remember the lengths of the months.
 Imagine that each month is listed on your knuckles and spaces between them as you proceed across the hand.
 All months that land on a knuckle have 31 days.
 The months that land between them do not.

 Did you know that this pattern of the lengths of the months is also reflected on the musical keyboard?
 If you assume the F is January, then the black and white keys that lay on the right represents the length of the rest of the months (with the note F correlating to January).

 And one more remark regarding the calendar - despite February having fewer days than other months, you shouldn't expect to receive any "regular prorated rent" because of it.
 You should treat February as an ordinary month.
 In the end, monthly rent is a monthly rent.